 Christmas at Disneyland Paris runs November 9, 2019 to January 6, 2020, and features holiday entertainment, beautiful decorations, a Christmas parade, and seasonal food!
 This post offers tips for visiting France in these winter months to make the most of the yuletide season at Walt Disney Studios Park, the hotels, Disney Village, and Disneyland Paris.
 (Last updated August 11, 2019.)

-Disneyland Paris at Christmas-time is much like Walt Disney World’s Magic Kingdom or Disneyland in California, but with its own unique twists.
-If being cold is an important part of the Christmas experience for you, you’re in luck!
+Before we get to the rest of the details and our report on Disneyland Paris at Christmas, we recommend checking out our Disneyland Paris Trip Planning Guide(no matter what time of year you’re visiting).
+Disneyland Paris at Christmas is much like Magic Kingdom or Disneyland in California, but with its own twists.
+One big one is the weather!
 Christmas at Disneyland Paris has weather you’d actually associate with winter, and a real snowfall in late November or December is not uncommon.

 The premise of this reminds us of Big Band Beat at Tokyo DisneySea (an exceptional show).
 We’ve only caught video of bits and pieces of the show, as we’re trying to avoid full spoilers in the hopes that we’ll catch it on our (hopeful!)
 Christmas 2018 trip to Disneyland Paris.

 The #SURPRISEMICKEY show will return to the Production Courtyard stage at the foot of The Hollywood Tower Hotel.
 To celebrate Christmas in the best way possible, Minnie and friends will have some new surprises in store for guests.
 (This show also runs from November 15, 2019 until January 5, 2020.)